Zuehlke/robo-challenge/challenges/rover/README.md

 ### Get started
+Docker is used to start the simulator and web interface.

 First install [Docker](https://www.docker.com/) and checkout this repository.
-Docker is used to start the simulator and web interface.

-__Note:__ Windows try docker-toolbox https://www.docker.com/products/docker-toolbox
+__Note:__ For Windows we recommend docker-toolbox https://www.docker.com/products/docker-toolbox (instead of using the docker link above).

 ### Interface for Players
 Have a look at the [Interface for Players](player-interface.md) documentation for a detailed overview about all the messages and communication to start the Mars Rover mission.